openmc-dev/openmc/docs/source/pythonapi/deplete.rst

     1) A depletion operator
     2) A time-integration scheme

-The former is responsible for calcuating retaining important information required for depletion.
+The former is responsible for calcuating and retaining important information required for depletion.
 The most common examples are reaction rates and power normalization data.
 The latter is responsible for projecting reaction rates and compositions forward in calendar time across some step size :math:`\Delta t`, and obtaining new compositions given a power or power density.
 The